Alitalia makes final flights but ITA buys the Alitalia brand - NewsBreak

 Alitalia makes final flights but ITA buys the Alitalia brand

-ROME (AP) — Italy’s bankrupt national airline, Alitalia, made its final flights Thursday before formally folding, marking the end of business for the 74-year-old carrier and an end of an era for Italy.
+Italy’s bankrupt national airline, Alitalia, made its final flights Thursday before formally folding, marking the end of business for the 74-year-old carrier and an end of an era for Italy .

 A flight attendant at Rome's Fiumicino-Leonardo da Vinci Airport thanked passengers for their loyalty before boarding the noon Flight AZ1581 to Cagliari, Sardinia.
 The last scheduled Alitalia flight was the return from Cagliari, Flight AZ1586, due to land at 11 p.m.
 Thursday.